TeamqGk/CL-Engine/README.md

 # CL-Engine
-Cl Engine is a lib Mua for Love2d.
+Cl Engine is a lib for Love2d (LUA Framework).
 Oriented for beginner and fasted concept of game coding.